Omar Espinosa: Rockernaut Studio (2013–present)

 Rockernaut Studio was founded in Westminster, Colorado by Omar Espinosa.
 It has been up and running now for 2 years.
 Since its launch, Omar has worked with artists such as his former bandmate Ronnie Radke (and his band Falling in Reverse) and Skip the Foreplay.

-Currently he is working on his solo project "Son of the Empire".
-The EP will feature artists such as Tyler Smith from The Word Alive, Ronnie Radke from Falling In Reverse and Max Green from Violent New Breed.

-Currently the album is set to release in January 2014 with talks of a music video to follow.
+Currently, he is working on his solo project "Son of the Empire".
+The EP will feature artists such as Tyler Smith, Ronnie Radke, Max Green, and the album was due to be released in January 2014 with talk of a music video to follow, but a few months later the project was officially cancelled.

 Personal life

 Omar married Jasmine Mikkelsen (now Espinosa) in 2010 and has 4 children.
 He currently resides in Los Angeles.
-He is also a member of the Church of Scientology.